mozilla-services/socorro/CONTRIBUTING.rst

   bug nnnnnnn: summary

-which will trigger the auto-clsoer to add a comment to the bug when this is merged into the master branch, or::
+which will trigger the auto-closer to add a comment to the bug when this is merged into the master branch, or::

   fix bug nnnnnnn: summary